-For Southbound Cruising and venturing into the West Pacific Basin we suggest the following will be of interest:
+For Cruising Mexico and venturing into the West Pacific Basin we suggest the following will be of interest:

-Spanish for Cruisers - by Kathy Parsons (Great help when discussing boat repairs & maintenance, and for shopping.)
-Madrigal's Magic Key to Spanish - by Margarita Madrigal (HIGHLY Recommended!
-Find a copy 'cuz we don't carry anymore.)
-Comprehensive Guide to Marine Medicine - by Eric Weiss, MD & Michael Jacobs, MD

-Advanced First Aid Afloat - by Peter Eastman, MD

-Cruising Cuisine - by Kay Pastorius

-The Cruising Chef Cookbook - by Michael Greenwald

-Mexico Boating Guide (3rd Edition) - by Capt.
-Pat Rains

-Cruising Ports: The Central American Routes - by Capt.
-Pat Rains

-MexWX: Mexico Weather for Boaters - by Capt.
-Pat Rains

-Reed's Maritime Meteorology - by Cornish & Ives

-Modern Marine Weather - by David Burch

-Prairie Chicken Goes to Sea - by Margo Wood

-ALL Areas of Charlie's Charts - by Charles (& Margo) Wood... but Newly Revised by Capt.
-Holly Scott (with Jo Russell)

-BOTH Cruiser's Guidebooks: Sea of Cortez & Pacific Mexico - by Heather Bansmer & Shawn Breeding

-SailMaker's Apprentice - by Emiliano Marcino (2001)

-World Cruising Routes - by Jimmie Cornell (2014)

-NOAA Coast Pilot 7: Pacific Coast (2018)
+Spanish for Cruisers - by Kathy Parsons (Great help when discussing boat repairs, maintenance, and shopping.)
+Madrigal's Magic Key to Spanish - by Margarita Madrigal (Recommend HIGHLY - find a copy we don't carry anymore!)
+Comprehensive Guide to Marine Medicine - by Eric Weiss, MD & Michael Jacobs, MD Advanced First Aid Afloat - by Peter Eastman, MD Cruising Cuisine - by Kay Pastorius The Cruising Chef Cookbook - by Michael Greenwald Mexico Boating Guide - 3rd Edition - by Capt.
+Pat Rains Cruising Ports: The Central American Routes - by Capt.
+Pat Rains MexWX: Mexico Weather for Boaters - by Capt.
+Pat Rains Reed's Maritime Meteorology - by Cornish & Ives Modern Marine Weather - by David Burch Prairie Chicken Goes to Sea - by Margo Wood ALL Editions Charlie's Charts - by Charles (and Margo) Wood & newly revised by Capt.
+Holly Scott (with Jo Russell) Cruiser's Guidebooks: Sea of Cortez & Pacific Mexico - by Heather Bansmer & Shawn Breeding Sailmaker's Apprentice - by Emiliano Marino (2001) World Cruising Routes - by Jimmy Cornell (2014) NOAA Coast Pilot 7: Pacific Coast (2019)

-Check our website at www.downwindmarine.com for the books we carry online for Cruisers!

-Also available are Books for Rigging, Splicing, Navigation, Ham Licensing & Code, SSB Installation and Operation, and Chart Guides.
+Check our website at www.sandiegomarine.com for the books we carry online for Cruisers!
+Also available are Books for Navigation, Ham Licensing and Code, SSB Installation and Operation, and Chart Guides.

-ALSO BOOKMARK THESE MARITIME RADIO NETS USED IN BAJA...
-AND BEYOND
+ALSO BOOKMARK THESE WEST COAST MARITIME RADIO NETS

 WE HOPE THESE ARE CURRENT BUT ALL COULD BE SIGNIFICANTLY CHANGED - PLEASE GET BACK TO US WITH UPDATES!
 Note: Net warm-up & coordination sessions frequently begin prior to the published net opening time.

-More Net Schedules listed on pages 14-15.
+More Worldwide Net Schedules are listed on pages 14-15.\\